Ericsson/ecchronos/docs/SETUP.md

     port: 7199
 ```

-If you have authentication enabled you need to modify `conf/security.yml`:
+If you have authentication/tls enabled you need to modify `conf/security.yml`:

 ```
 cql: